ryancheley/ryancheley.com/content/productivity/automating-the-file-creation.md

 touch content/$$(echo $${category})/$$(echo $${title} | sed -e 's/[^[:alnum:]]/-/g' | tr -s '-' | tr A-Z a-z.md).md
 ```

-Now when I run the command `make newpost title='Automating the file creation' category='productivity'` I get a empty new files created.
+When I run the command `make newpost title='Automating the file creation' category='productivity'` I get a empty new files created.

 Now I just need to populate it with the data.

 There are seven bits of meta data that need to be added, but four of them are the same for each post